54thTaco/RFO-macOS/README.md

 Use this command to reopen the installer:
 ```
-zsh (path to installer)
+zsh [Path to installer]
 ```
-To get your installer's path, simply place your installer in your terminal window.
+To get your installer's path, simply place your installer into your terminal window.

 If you did it correctly, you should have something like this:
 ```
-zsh /Users/taco/Desktop/RFO-installer.sh/
+zsh /Users/taco/Desktop/RFO-v2P1.zsh/
 ```